lino/serious-agile-methods/pharmacist.md

 # Pharmacist

-Pharmacist is an agile methode derived from Fear and Loathing in your meeting but adapted for the boring clients with a more compliance oriented approach.
+Pharmacist is an agile method derived from Fear and Loathing in your meeting but adapted for the boring clients with a more compliance oriented approach.
 Instead of illegal drugs only FDA approved drugs are abused.

 ## Exemplary delivery